What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 According to Gearhardt et al. (2023), the most addictive substances are Ultra-Processed Foods (UPFs).
 These are industrially produced items containing ingredients not found in home kitchens.

-Many develop "disordered" ways of eating, such as restricting, fasting, purging, or over-exercising, to control an underlying food addiction.
+Many individuals develop "disordered" ways of eating, such as restricting, fasting, purging, or over-exercising, to control an underlying food addiction.
 Research by Dr Claire Wilcox shows a high correlation between food addiction, eating disorders, and obesity.

 Food Addiction and Metabolic Health

-Healing the "Parts" of Addiction with IFS
+How to Stop Food Noise: Healing the "Parts" of Addiction with IFS

 In my practice, I utilise Internal Family Systems (IFS) to address the inner turmoil that people so often experience with addiction.
 IFS views addictive behaviours as a polarisation between two sets of "Protector" parts helping the person survive overwhelming emotional, nervous system and pain states.
 Examples of typical parts are: